Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: A Categorical viewpoint

-\begin{rem} Note that without the assumption of coarseness for the map in condition (2), it is not the case that morphisms compose to give morphisms.
-The issue is that while the coarse median of the three points $fg(a), fg(b), fg(c)$ is necessarily close to the image under $f$ of the coarse median of $g(a), g(b), g(c)$, without requiring $f$ to be coarse we cannot control the distance between this image and the image under $fg$ of the median $\mu(a,b,c)$. \end{rem}
+\begin{rem} Note that without the assumption of coarseness for the map in this definition, it is not the case that coarse median maps compose to give coarse median maps.
+The issue is that while the coarse median of the three points $fg(a), fg(b), fg(c)$ is necessarily close to the image under $f$ of the coarse median of $g(a), g(b), g(c)$, without requiring $f$ to be coarse we cannot control the distance between this image and the image under $fg$ of the coarse median $\mu(a,b,c)$. \end{rem}